LaayekIbneHabib/React-Calculator/README.md

 ## How to Use?

-1. Percentages: Let's assume you want to take out 37% of 450
+1. Percentage: Let's assume you want to take out 37% of 450

-   (Step 1: Type 37, Step 2: Press % button, Step 3: Press X button, Step 4: Type 450)
+Step i: Type 37
+Step ii: Press % button
+Step iii: Press X button
+Step iv: Type 450
+step v: Press = button

 2. Every thing else is easy and needs no prior guidance